Retirement Retired Life

 Housing is more than just about the price, which is why this is a tough factor to use when deciding where to live.
 It is also going to vary greatly depending on where in each state you want to live.

 It's also important to consider where home prices are trending in each area to predict how they could change over time.
-Florida's homes are up 4.5% over last year while Arizona was only up 6.7%.
+Florida's homes were down 0.48% year-over-year in August compared to Arizona's, which were up 1.0%.

 Winner: Florida